I Am the Best: Promotion and live performances

-In popular culture
+Usage in media

-"I Am the Best" has appeared in various television series in South Korea and abroad, including in the first episode of the 2018 drama series Something in the Rain (when Jung Hae-in's character watches Son Ye-jin's casually dancing to the song).
-It was featured in the season 10 of the American reality series So You Think You Can Dance, when Jenna Johnson dances with Mark Kanemura in a routine choreographed by Kanemura.
+"I Am the Best" has appeared in various television series in South Korea and abroad, including in the first episode of the 2018 drama series Something in the Rain (when Jung Hae-in's character watches Son Ye-jin casually dancing to the song).
+It was featured in season 10 of the American reality series So You Think You Can Dance, when Jenna Johnson dances with Mark Kanemura in a routine choreographed by Kanemura.
 In March 2017, the song was used in The Magicians episode "Plan B", where one of the magicians (played by Hale Appleman) set off one of his magical objects to induce his targets into a dance trance.
 In 2019, it was heard in episode 5 of the drama Welcome 2 Life (with Rain's character referencing the song's title) and in the South Park episode "Board Girls".
-The following year, it was used in the drama Mr. Queen and in a dance performance of the Netflix original film Work It.
+The following year, it was used in the drama series Mr. Queen and in a dance performance of the Netflix original film Work It.

 About choosing "I Am the Best" for its "Head to Head" Surface Pro 3 commercial, Microsoft said that the song's "confident lyrics and lively beats made a good fit with the new product's image".
-A follow-up commercial, "Accolades", was broadcast beginning in December 2014.
-The song was also chosen for an advertisement campaign for the 2019 Kia Forte in North America.
-It was included in the Xbox 360 Kinect game Dance Central 3 (2012), the video-game series' first K-pop song, and was added to the soundtrack of Ubisoft's Just Dance 2020 rhythm game.
-In 2020, the lyrics of "I Am the Best" were featured in an exhibition titled "Korean Pop Lyrics: Melodies of Life" at the National Hangeul Museum in Seoul.
+A follow-up commercial, "Accolades", was later released and was broadcast during the 57th Annual Grammy Awards, resulting in the song regaining the top spot on the World Digital Songs chart.
+In 2018, it was chosen for an advertisement campaign for the 2019 Kia Forte car by Kia Canada.
+It was included in the Xbox 360 Kinect game Dance Central 3 (2012), the video-game series' first K-pop song, and was added to the soundtrack of Ubisoft's game Just Dance 2020.